jacobutterworth/story-dev-days/README.md

-A simple story point per dev day calculator - literally just a divider at the moment, styling on the way!
+A simple story point per dev day calculator - literally just a divider at the moment, styling, Jira integration, history + graphs on the way!

 To run locally: